Altinn/altinn-studio-docs/content/technology/solutions/cli/configuration/maskinporten-setup/_index.md

 Now the client in maskinporten is complete.

 The last part will be to use the public and private keypair in the Altinn CLI application.
 Copy this (marked 2 in the picture) and Base64 encode it.
+[Base64encode.org](https://www.base64encode.org/) can be used for encoding.
 Then use this value as `EncodedJwk` in `appsettings.json`.